What is this document about? (9-minutes read)

 First code in 1996...

 After earning a master’s degree in electrical engineering, I started as a software engineer in telecommunications, focused on systems integration.
-Since then, I’ve been a solution architect, engineering manager, product manager, and most recently, head of infrastructure (data engineering before that).
+Since then, I’ve been a solution architect, engineering manager, product manager, head of data engineering, and most recently, head of cloud operations.

 I still like to code a bit in my spare time on my hobby projects, mostly in Node.js and Python.